 North Bay (pop.
 5,533; “Gateway to the North”) was originally a fur-trading post that boomed after the 1882 arrival of the railroad.
 These days North Bay is still a trade and transportation center, and its fur auctions are among the largest in the world.
 Many tourists use the city as a jumping-off point for wilderness expeditions.

-Apart from the Dionne quintuplets, the main attractions of North Bay line up along the Lake Nipissing waterfront park; from here, the Chief Commanda II cruises (705/494-8167) follow the old voyageurs’ route across the water.
-In midsummer, the guided tour will likely tell you all about the locally famous shad flies, mouthless, fish-smelly bugs (also known as mayflies) that swarm out of the water and make a nuisance of themselves on North Bay sidewalks in their short, 24-hour lives.
+Just southeast of town, Hwy-17 joins Hwy-11, which runs south to Toronto.
+The main attractions of North Bay line up along the Lake Nipissing waterfront park.
+From here, the Chief Commanda II cruises (705/494-8167) follow the old voyageurs’ route across the water.
+In midsummer, the guided tour will likely tell you all about the locally famous shad flies, mouthless, fish-smelly bugs (also known as mayflies) that swarm out of the water and make a nuisance of themselves on North Bay sidewalks in their short 24-hour lives.

-Most of the motels are along Main Street and Lakeshore Drive, as are fast-food burger bars, pizza places, and a wide range of ethnic places.
-Besides the very good Indra’s Curry House (454 Main St. E., 705/478-6000), check out Lebanese, Japanese, Thai, and more, all within a few blocks of each other.
+Most of the motels are along Main Street and Lakeshore Drive, as are fast-food burger bars, pizza places, and a wide range of international places.
+Besides the good Indra’s Curry House (454 Main St. E., 705/478-6000), check out Lebanese, Japanese, Thai, and more, all within a few blocks of each other.